yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 > - Related Reference : [Jest | 經過測試，讓你的組件安全有把關 shallow render 篇 - feat.React, Enzyme](https://medium.com/enjoy-life-enjoy-coding/jest-%E7%B6%93%E9%81%8E%E6%B8%AC%E8%A9%A6-%E8%AE%93%E4%BD%A0%E7%9A%84%E7%B5%84%E4%BB%B6%E5%AE%89%E5%85%A8%E6%9C%89%E6%8A%8A%E9%97%9C-shallow-render-%E7%AF%87-feat-react-enzyme-be5ebbdf54a1)
 <br/><br/>

-:white_check_mark: 14.2 Jest And Enzyme.
+14.2 Jest And Enzyme.
 > - Both Jest and Enzyme are specifically designed to test React applications, Jest can be used with any other Javascript app but Enzyme only works with React.
 > - Jest can be used without Enzyme to render components and test with snapshots, Enzyme simply adds additional functionality.
 > - Related Reference : [Testing React with Jest and Enzyme](https://medium.com/codeclan/testing-react-with-jest-and-enzyme-20505fec4675)
 <br/><br/>

-:white_check_mark: 14.3 React-testing-library/React-hooks-testing-library
+14.3 React-testing-library/React-hooks-testing-library
 > - React Testing Library it's a `alternative to Enzyme`, it `support to test hook`.
 > - Install @testing-library/react-hooks to test hooks.
 <br/><br/>

-:white_check_mark: 15.
-Refs.
+15. Refs.
 > - Refs is the `short hand for References` in React.
 The ref is used to return a reference to the element.
 > - Use state and props to manage components instead using refs. (ref:18)
 > - Refs can be use in 1) Managing focus, text selection, or media playback.
 2)Triggering imperative animations.
 3)Integrating with third-party DOM libraries.